chrimerss/allenslib/docs/Extreme Events/climatology.md

 2. EOF analysis: common EOF (cEOF) to study the common spatial patterns in the GPCP and CMAP.
 To perform this, GPCP and CMAP are concatenated along time dimension and then separated.
 3. An interesting plot with x the month and y axis the year.
 In between is the spatial correlation Due to the variability nature of precipitation, the EOF modes only explain little amount of variations.

+Miao, C., H. Ashouri, K. Hsu, S. Sorooshian, and Q. Duan, 2015: Evaluation of the PERSIANN-CDR Daily Rainfall Estimates in Capturing the Behavior of Extreme Precipitation Events over China.
+J. Hydrometeor., 16, 1387–1396, https://doi.org/10.1175/JHM-D-14-0174.1

+The main purpose of this study is to analyze the climatology of long-range rainfall simulation, particularly for PERSIANN-CDR, and also to validate the accuracy of it.

+Three indices are used to perform evaluation: 1. percentile indices RR99, RR95; 2.
+Absolute threshold indices (R20mm etc.); 3.
+Maximum indices (Rx1day, Rx5day etc.)

+The conclusion is that overall PERSIANN-CDR shows an agreement with ground observations for long-term climatological studies except for some reserved regions like Tibetan Plateau.